7.7M Records Across 49 States

 Project Summary

-SafeRoute Analytics is a decision-ready geospatial intelligence system designed to convert 7.7 million traffic accident records into actionable insight for insurance providers, logistics firms, and urban planners.
-Instead of optimizing only for speed, SafeRoute focuses on safety by using machine learning and clustering to predict accident severity, identify high-liability zones, and support lower-risk routing decisions.
+SafeRoute Analytics is a decision-ready geospatial intelligence system built by a 5-person team to convert 7.7 million U.S. traffic accident records (Feb 2016 – Mar 2023) into actionable insight for insurance providers, logistics firms, and urban planners.
+Instead of optimizing only for speed, SafeRoute focuses on safety — using clustering and severity modeling to identify high-liability zones and support lower-risk routing decisions.

 - The Problem: Traffic accidents cause unpredictable liability for insurance companies and costly delivery delays for logistics firms.